yoasyo25/career-development-curriculum/module_two/feedback_iii.md

 ### Why
-In your third and final feedback session, we'll dive into
+In your third and final feedback session, we'll spend time reflecting on how we can find meaning in the feedback we receive and make concrete action plans for how to improve our practices and behaviors.

-Why do we focus on ...
+What value is there in using feedback for personal growth?
+Why is this something we're talking about at Turing?

+* Whole Group Discussion

 ### Objectives